Linguly/.github/profile/README.md

 ### Shared Context

-Shared Context is a set of information shared between Linguly Agents to recognize a user's [language state](https://github.com/Linguly#language-state) and [learning goals](https://github.com/Linguly#learning-goal) in order to adjust the learning experience accordingly.
+Shared Context is a set of information shared between Linguly Agents to recognize a user's [language state](#language-state) and [learning goals](#learning-goal) in order to adjust the learning experience accordingly.
 > The `DB Proxy` pictured in the architecture will be the connector switch to enable us trying different types/instances of Dbs.
 However, in the initial implementation it will be simplified.
 > **NOTE**: Shared Context is a core concept in Linguly.
 Using Shared Context we should be able to change Agents and learning logic but still continue our learning journey without interruption.

-#### Learning Goal
+#### Learning goal

 To begin a learning journey you can define a goal.
 Interfaces should allow you to switch between goals and act accordingly to serve the new goal.